 What is Frost Law and What Does It Have To Do With My Equipment Transport?

-In areas where temperature quickly heats up after a cold winter season, frost laws are integral.
-Mainly at the onset of spring, highways beds become too soft due to the water trapped below the surface.
-The moisture tends to weaken the structural support strength of the roadways until it drains fully, then the roadbed becomes solid and stable again.
-In such times, the trucking industry is affected by much more than harsh weather conditions.
-Frost laws are aimed at striking a balance in protecting the critical roadways and enhancing trucking operations.
+Frost laws are integral in areas where temperature quickly heats up after a cold winter season.
+Mainly at the onset of spring, highway beds become too soft due to the water trapped below the surface.
+The moisture tends to weaken the structural support strength of the roadways until it drains fully; then, the roadbed becomes solid and stable again.
+In such times, the trucking and heavy equipment shipping industries are affected by much more than harsh weather conditions.
+Frost laws aim to balance protecting critical roadways and enhancing trucking operations.

 What Are Frost Laws?

 Frost laws are also known as seasonal weight restrictions.
-Generally, they dictate the amount of load a semi truck can transport and the speed at which they move.
-This ensures that the valuable roadways that are freshly thawing out snow and ice are not destroyed while at their most vulnerable states.
+Generally, they dictate the amount of load a semi-truck can transport and the speed at which they move, ensuring that the freshly thawed roadways are not destroyed during their weakened state.

 Each state has its specific frost laws.
-It is therefore crucial that you understand the regulations specific to your state before you embark on your heavy equipment transport.
-Note that the seasonal weight restrictions are quite common in March, April, and May.
-However, the state might choose to post additional seasonal restrictions due to unprecedented harsh weather conditions.
+Therefore, you must understand the regulations specific to your state before embarking on your heavy equipment transport.
+Note that the seasonal weight restrictions are pretty standard in March, April, and May.
+However, the state might post additional seasonal restrictions due to unprecedented harsh weather conditions.

-Pay Attention to Special Circumstances and Oversize Shipping Restrictions
+Special Circumstances and Oversize Shipping Restrictions For Frost Laws

 Step 1: Fill Out Quote Form